jjzhang329/DinoBomber/README.md

 - Control dino to move around using keyboard(up/down/left/right)
 - Drop an egg using keyboard(space)
   - Egg will explode in 3s
-- Use power-up item (maybe an apple)
-  - Rendered every 10 seconds at a radom position
 - Trap soldiers in your explosion zone to kill them
 - Hide behind obstacles to protect dino from exposion

+## To do:
+- Add more soldiers
+- Add power-up items
+- Dry up the code

 ## Wireframes
 ![wireframe](wireframe.png)